Justin Humphrey: 59th Legislature

 In 2023, Humphrey introduced HB 2530 to allow county-specific elections to reduce from felonies to misdemeanors the criminal penalties related to cockfighting.
 He argued the bill as a criminal justice reform measure.
 The bill advanced out of the House Criminal Judiciary Committee on Feb.
-22.
+22. In 2022, Jon Echols amended a previous bill of Humphrey's about cockfighting that was later changed to include issues of loitering.